margaretmf/margaretmf.github.io/teaching.md

 * "Bando is still bent over the maps.
 I cleeant he trout and wrap it in May-apple leaves, then dig a hole in the earth and build a fire.
 When the coals are hot, I push them into the hole, place the fish on them, and cover all with leaves, then soil." (p.
 103, On the Far Side of the Mountain)

 * "We find a log and sit down.
 A woodthrush sings.
 His song sounds like water spilling down the rocks in a cool, dark forest.
 As I listen, I thank Alice in spite of myself.
 Were it not for her, I would not be hearing that glorious song on top of this magnificent gore." (p.
 104, On the Far Side of the Mountain)

+* "The full moon is rising over the chimneys and gabled rooftops of the little town as I walk up the steps to the Ruffed Grouse Hotel and enter the lobby.
+At the registration desk I tap a bell and a tall man appears." (p.
+109, On the Far Side of the Mountain)

+* "Living with nature teaches you to give." (p.
+161, On the Far Side of the Mountain)

 ----------